Ruthvik-1411/GenAI-Projects/gemini_live_boilerplate/server/Readme.md

 ### Client Interaction

 To interact with the server, you will need a WebSocket client.
-You can find the client implementation code for this server code here: [Client](../client/).
+You can find the client implementation code for this server code here: [Client Source Code](../client/).
 The client must send the data in JSON with the following event structure:

 `{"event": "event_name", "data": {...}}`